qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_analysis_tools.rst

   Destination layer to calculate the nearest point

-``Hub layer name attribute`` [tablefield: any]
-  Choose the attribute of the destination layer that will be copied into the output
+``Hub layer name attribute`` [tablefield: any] Attribute of the destination layer that will be copied into the output

 ``Measurement unit`` [selection]